Mission: To bring hope, resources, and support to marriages with mental health and addiction challenges.

-Vision: To help married couples with mental health challenges around the world thrive in their marriages, and act as a catalyst to serve in their unique calling as a couple-for-Christ.
+Vision: To help married couples with mental health and addiction challenges around the world thrive in their marriages and act as a catalyst to serve in their unique calling as a couple-for-Christ.

 Brand: The tree symbolizes the journey of a marriage with a mental health condition.
 The roots depict marital struggles; the trunk symbolizes growth and work done to strengthen the marital bond; the leaves symbolize vitality in the marriage; and finally, the fruit symbolizes beauty arising from trials.

-Erin holds a masters degree in Health Care Administration and is a certified Mental Health First Aid instructor.
+Erin holds a masters degree in Health Care Administration, is a certified Mental Health First Aid instructor, and an award-winning author.
 She has worked for over thirteen years at one of the largest non-profit health plans in the United States, and is currently a Mental Health & Wellness Program Director there.
 Outside of work, Erin enjoys traveling, swimming, mentoring, watching movies, and speaking on matters pertaining to mental health, marriage, and faith.
 She is passionate about helping marriages affected by mental health challenges.
 She lives with her husband, Keith, in Fullerton, California.

 Keith holds masters degrees in Computer Science and Philosophy of Religion & Ethics.
-He works as a Senior IT Business Analyst and a freelance web designer.
+He works as the technology director and web designer for two California based nonprofit organizations.
 Outside of work, Keith enjoys reading, traveling, watching movies, biking, and speaking on matters pertaining to philosophy, worldviews, and faith.
-His battle with anxiety, depression, and Obsessive Compulsive Disorder (OCD) fuel his passion to help both individuals and marriages affected by mental health challenges.
+His battles with anxiety, depression, and Obsessive Compulsive Disorder (OCD) fuel his passion to help both individuals and marriages affected by mental health challenges.
 He lives with his wife, Erin, in Fullerton, California.

 Eight Steps to be Mental Health Strong